HTTPS: Practicing Safe Computing

-- UVic will be updating CourseSpaces from HTTP to HTTPS.
+- In 2016, CourseSpaces upgraded from HTTP to HTTPS.
 This small letter in the web address represents an upgrade to the online learning environment and its content.

 - HTTPS (Hypertext Transfer Protocol Secure) is the secure version of HTTP

 - Not all websites use HTTPS; for example, Google as https://www.google.cais HTTPS, whereas Used Victoria as http://www.usedvictoria.com/is not—notice the lack of the s!

 What is the difference between embedded content, uploaded content, and links?